Visibly Recursive Automata: Introduction

 VPAs have been used in practice to verify XML and JSON documents against their schemas in a streaming context~\cite{BruyerePS23,KumarMV07,LeGlaunecLM25}.
-In particular, in~\cite{BruyerePS23}, we learned (in the Angluin's active learning setup~\cite{Angluin87,Isberner15}) a VPA modeling a given JSON schema from a sample of good and bad documents.
+In particular, in~\cite{BruyerePS23}, we learned (in Angluin's active-learning setup~\cite{Angluin87,Isberner15}) a VPA modeling a given JSON schema from a sample of good and bad documents.
 We implemented our algorithm in a prototype tool, showing that an automaton-based approach is feasible, despite the size of the learned VPA.
 However, VPAs suffer from a significant drawback: they tend to be large and, thus, complex to construct and learn.
 While a variation of VPA specialized for JSON schemas is studied in~\cite{LeGlaunecLM25}, we conjecture that it would be more efficient to build an automaton defined as a \emph{collection of smaller automata}, rather than a single large automaton.
-In~\cite{Dubrulle2025}, we studied the validation of JSON documents using such a model (introduced in the sequel); an early implementation~\cite{Dubrulle25Code} showed promising results.
-Whilst other work treat models that strictly include VPAs~\cite{gallier2003dfarecursif,woods1970transition}, we here focus on \enquote{modularizing} VPAs.
+In~\cite{Dubrulle2025}, we studied the validation of JSON documents using such a model (introduced in the sequel) and we obtained \cite{Dubrulle25Code} much smaller automata and faster validation times.
+Whilst other works treat models that strictly include VPAs~\cite{AlurBEGRY05,gallier2003dfarecursif,woods1970transition}, we here focus on \enquote{modularizing} VPAs.
 Previous work considered two ways for modularization: \emph{\(k\)-module single-entry automata} (\(k\)-SEVPAs)~\cite{AlurKMV05} and \emph{systems of procedural automata} (SPAs)~\cite{frohme2021spa}.

 The set of call symbols of a \(k\)-SEVPA is partitioned into \(k\) classes, the automaton has a main module and \(k\) distinct interconnected submodules, one for each class.
 The transitions labeled by call and return symbols manage these interconnections, by hard-coding the stack manipulations.
 While VPAs and \(k\)-SEVPAs are equivalent (for any value of \(k\)) and there exists a unique minimal \(k\)-SEVPA for a given language, this minimal automaton may have exponentially more states than a VPA accepting the same language.
-Nonetheless, this family enjoys some active learning algorithms~\cite{Isberner15,jia2024v}.
+Nonetheless, this family has some active learning algorithms~\cite{Isberner15,jia2024v}.
 Our VPA-based approach from~\cite{BruyerePS23} actually relies on \(1\)-SEVPAs.
 Due to their sizes, our algorithm for JSON documents is slower than state-of-the-art JSON validators, as highlighted in~\cite{LeGlaunecLM25}.